 - the transfer value of the portion of the assets economically invested in Panama from the total assets subject to the transaction.

 The transfer of securities issued by a Panamanian company or through the acceptance of a public offer for the acquisition of shares pursuant to Panamanian securities law is subject to capital gains tax.
 However, Panamanian securities legislation creates an exemption from capital gains tax in the event of a transfer of securities registered at the Panamanian Securities Market Superintendence (SMV), provided such transfer:

 - is made through an organised securities market or stock exchange; or

 - results from a merger, consolidation or corporate reorganisation, and the transferring shareholder receives only stock of the subsisting entity, or an affiliate of the same, as consideration.
 Nevertheless, the subsisting entity may pay up to 1 per cent of the value of stock issued to the receiving shareholder in cash or other assets to prevent dividing the stock into fractions.

 The following transfers of securities are exempted from capital gains tax:

 - transfers where the government is the acquirer;

-- transfers between parents and children and between spouses; and
+- transfers between first-degree relatives and between spouses;